Recipe: Strascinati al Sugo di Braciole – The Sunday Heartbeat of Northern Puglia

 2. Sear the Meat

-In a wide pot, heat olive oil.
+Heat olive oil in a large pot.
 Brown the rolls on all sides until golden.
 Remove and set aside.

 3. Build the Sauce

-In the same pot, sauté the onion until soft.
+In the same pot, sauté the onion until soft and translucent.

-Return the braciole to the pot, cover, and cook on low heat for about 2 hours, stirring occasionally.
+Return the braciole to the pot, cover, and cook gently for about two hours, stirring occasionally.

-The sauce should thicken and darken, the braciole meltingly tender.
+The sauce should thicken, darken, and perfume the entire kitchen.

 4. Cook the Pasta

-When the sauce is nearly done, cook strascinati in salted water until al dente.
+When the sauce is nearly ready, boil the cicatelli in salted water until al dente.

 5. Combine and Serve

-Toss the pasta in the sauce and plate generously.
+Toss the pasta in the sauce until every hollow gleams red.

-Serve the braciole separately with crusty bread to mop up the remaining juices.
+Serve the braciole separately with bread to soak up the remaining juices.

-Finish with a drizzle of raw olive oil — it’s what turns good into unforgettable.
+Finish the pasta with a drizzle of raw olive oil — the final, essential note.

-Plant-Based Version: Strascinati al Sugo di Olive e Pomodoro
+Plant-Based Version: Cicatelli al Sugo di Olive e Pomodoro

-When meat is replaced with olives, capers, and slow-cooked tomatoes, you get a sauce that’s just as rich, layered, and Pugliese — without losing its soul.
+When meat is replaced with olives, capers, and slow-cooked tomatoes, the result is a sauce just as rich and deeply Pugliese — without losing its soul.

 Ingredients